YeaminSarder/Sitelen_Luka_Wan/benchmarks.md

     - [133, 103, 139, 67, 83, 30]
   - mean 92.5

-- sd of first character distribution of TWL:
+- sd of first character distribution of TWL: (calculated by me)
   - may be used to categorize words as uniform as possible
     - for example, I'm using this to build my toki pona keyboard layout
   - min: 0.983192080250175